Charpentier Historic District

 Promenade through History

-(Self-guided or a step-on tour guide can be arranged for motor coach groups)
+(Self-guided or a step-on tour guide can be arranged for motor coach groups, contact at bottom.)

 The romantic history of Lake Charles, involving tales of pirates and buried treasure, begins with the arrival of the first French settlers in the 1760s.
 The lumber boom, fueled by vast woodlands in the area, was responsible for the rapid growth of the city in the early years, and also for the extensive use of the solid pine and cypress in the construction of the homes in historic downtown Lake Charles.